LoicGRENON/DSF_ExecOnMcode_Plugin/README.md

 It provides M1200 M-Code which is used to update the interception filters.

-Others M-Codes and related commands can be added by editing the `filters.json` file and then issuing `M1200` (or restarting the plugin) to update the interception filters.
+Others M-Codes and related commands can be added by editing the `ExecOnMcode.json` file located in System directory and then issuing `M1200` (or restarting the plugin) to update the interception filters.

 ## Installation

+1. Go on the `Plugins` Tab of Duet Web Control
+2. Select `External plugins`
-Go on the `Plugins` Tab of Duet Web Control, select `External plugins`, click on "Upload System Files" and select the plugin zip archive.
+3. Click on "Upload System Files" and select the plugin zip archive.
-Follow the on-screen instructions to install the plugin.
+4. Follow the on-screen instructions to install the plugin.
+5. Click on the `Start` button to start the plugin